froprintoai/ai4cybersecurity/README.md

 * Endpoint Protection : Detecting threats such as ransomware.
 * Application Security : Countering SSRF(Server Side Request Forgery), SQL Injection, XSS(Cross-Site Scripting) and DDoS(Distributed Denial of Service) attacks by using AI and ML tools.
 * Suspect user behavior

+# Detecting Spam
+Among the initial applications of AI to a cybersecurity field, spam detection is the major one since various approaches could be taken.
+Here are some of those approaches.
+* Perceptron
+* Support Vector Machine
+* Phishing Detection with logistic regression and decision tree
+* Naive Bayes
+* NLP

+## Perceptron
+sample texts